Songs About Jane

 Songs About Jane is the debut studio album by American pop rock band Maroon 5.
-The album was released on June 25, 2002, by Octone and J Records.
-It became a sleeper hit with the help of five singles that attained chart success, including "Harder to Breathe", "This Love", and "She Will Be Loved".
+The album was released on June 25, 2002, by Octone.
+It became a sleeper hit with the help of five singles that attained chart success, led by "Harder to Breathe", "This Love", and "She Will Be Loved".
+This is the band's only album to feature founding drummer Ryan Dusick (excluding Kara's Flowers releases).

-The album was re-released on October 14, 2003, becoming a huge international commercial success, while garnering a generally positive critical reception.
+The album was re-released on October 14, 2003 by Octone Records and J Records respectively, becoming a huge international commercial success, and received acclaim from fans and critics.
 It topped the album charts in Australia, France, New Zealand, the Republic of Ireland and the United Kingdom, and reached the top-ten in 17 other countries.
 At the end of 2004, the album reached the top-ten of the US Billboard 200 chart.
 It had sold nearly 2.7 million copies by the end of 2004, and over 5.1 million copies in the U.S. by August 2015.
-It has sold over 10 million copies worldwide as of 2007.
+The album sold 10 million copies worldwide.

 On June 5, 2012, the band released the album's 10th anniversary edition, to coincide with their fourth studio album Overexposed.
-This is their only album to feature the original drummer Ryan Dusick.
+The anniversary edition features demos of all the album tracks, plus other B-sides and demos.
+It also features an EPK and behind the scenes footage of the album.

 Background

-All but one member of the band had been members of a previous Los Angeles band called Kara's Flowers which released an album called The Fourth World in mid-1997 on Reprise Records with little success.
-Kara's Flowers left Reprise Records in 1999, and with the addition of guitarist James Valentine became Maroon 5.
+All but one member of Maroon 5 had been members of a previous Los Angeles rock band called Kara's Flowers, which released an album called The Fourth World in mid-1997 on Reprise Records with little success, and had previously released the independent album We Like Digging?.
+Kara's Flowers left Reprise Records in 1999, and with the addition of guitarist James Valentine, the five-person band became known as Maroon 5.

 The band played showcase gigs in New York City and Los Angeles.
 Singer and guitarist Adam Levine credited the interim with influencing the band's new style in an interview with VH1.
 "During the time between our record deals, I spent a lot of time in New York where I was exposed to an urban and hip-hop culture in a way that had never happened to me in L.A.
 It turned me on to an entirely new genre of music which has had a profound impact on my song writing."

 The band signed with Octone Records, a New York independent label with distribution through BMG and an artist development deal with Clive Davis' J Records.
 The band recorded Songs About Jane at Rumbo Recorders in Los Angeles with producer Matt Wallace, who had also produced with Train, Faith No More, and O.A.R.
 Production was handled primarily by Wallace, with Mark Endert mixing with additional production for "This Love".